meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Direct Peer-to-Peer / Free of Payment (FOP) Transfer Workflow

-The FOP transfer workflow supported by the standard enables an investor to send a specific amount of their asset holdings to another investor, which is considered the recipient of the transfer.
+The FOP transfer workflow supported by the standard enables an investor to send a specific amount of their asset holdings to another investor, who is the recipient of the transfer.

-The transfer is always initiated by the sender using their wallet to submit a Daml transaction that specifies the instruction to the registry to execute the transfer within a given deadline.
-Depending on the registry, this instruction gets completed immediately as part of this one Daml transaction; or once further registry-specific steps have happened as part of additional Daml transactions.
+The transfer is always initiated by the sender using their wallet to submit a Daml transaction that instructs the registry to execute the transfer within a given deadline.
+Depending on the registry, the instruction gets settled immediately as part of this one Daml transaction; or once further registry-specific steps have happened as part of additional Daml transactions.

-The latter option is provided for registries that require additional approvals to be provided before a transfer can be executed; or registries whose authoritative ledger is maintained outside of Canton.
-Registries are allowed to abort a transfer instruction in case the transfer is not possible.
+The latter option is provided for registries that require additional approvals to be collected before a transfer can be executed; or registries whose authoritative ledger is maintained outside of Canton.
+Registries are allowed to abort a transfer instruction in case the transfer cannot be executed.

 #### Delivery versus Payment (DVP) Transfer Workflows

-The DVP transfer workflows enable multiple asset transfers to be executed as part of a single Daml transaction in an all-or-nothing fashion: either all transfers happen or none of them happens.
+The DVP transfer workflows enable multiple asset transfers to be executed as part of a single Daml transaction in an all-or-nothing fashion: either all transfers settle or none of them does.

-For this purpose, the registries allow investors to use their wallet to allocate some of their asset holdings to a settlement for a fixed amount of time.
+For this purpose, the registries allow investors to use their wallet to allocate some of their asset holdings to a settlement request for a fixed amount of time.
 Once all allocations required for a settlement are present, the app executing the settlement submits the one Daml transaction that triggers all of the transfers.